 - Clear your browser cache.
 For step-by-step instructions on clearing your cache, click here.

-- If none of the above solve the issue, check to make sure your browser is up-to-date.
+- Make sure your browser is up-to-date.
 Running an outdated version of the browser may be causing the streaming issues.
+For links to download the latest versions of each browser, click here.

 - Try switching to a different browser (but make sure it's the latest version!)